skagankose/ada_fall_2017/index.md

 <a id="ai_patents_by_country"></a>
 ![Image](img/ai_patents_by_country.png)
-*Figure 42: Dsitribution of AI Related Patents around the world*
+*Figure 42: Distribution of AI Related Patents around the world*

 From this map, it is clear that number of AI related patents has increased signiﬁcantly over the years.
 We also, observe that United States and Japan takes the lead again and most of these countries are the ones known for their technological advancement.
 It is worth mentioning that although Israel (IL) is the 5th country in AI related patents ranking, which is quite impressive for such a 'new born country'.
-This situation is exceedingly interesting since Isreal is one of the most impactful countries in the Middle-east and AI researches might have an effect on that.
+This situation is exceedingly interesting since Israel is one of the most impactful countries in the Middle-east and AI researches might have an effect on that.

 Last question we wanted to answer is related to a recent statement made by *Putin*: “the nation that leads in artificial intelligence will be the ruler of the world”[1].